ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 └──────────┴──────────┴──────────┘
 ```

-We can also define a new column name after some operation, such as an aggregation:
+We can also define a new column name after some operation such as an aggregation:

 ##### **Code**
 ```Python